soudev/knowledge.mine/stuff/go.md

 * [[GitHub] avelino / awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software

 * [Go by Example](https://gobyexample.com/) - is a hands-on introduction to Go using annotated example programs.

+* [Go In 5 Minutes](https://www.goin5minutes.com/) is a screencast series with the most concise, practical Go screencasts on the web.

 --